zdravkov/kendo-docs/api/web/scheduler.md

 ### navigate

-Fired when the user changes selected date, view or of the scheduler
+Fired when the user changes the selected date, or view of the scheduler

 The event handler function context (available via the `this` keyword) will be set to the widget instance.